Cambria, Somerset attorneys to represent teens accused of terror plot

 "The Commonwealth will aggressively prosecute this case in the courts," he said.
 "The Commonwealth does not litigate cases through the media."

-They are schedule to appear for a preliminary hearing on Dec.
+They are scheduled to appear for a preliminary hearing on Dec.
 22 before District Judge Susan Gindlesperger, of Stonycreek Township.